Advocacy

 Update: Committee Hearing on Homelessness Criminalization

 The House Public Safety Committee meeting heard from ACCG, GMA and Brad Schweers of Intown Cares in opposition to the bill and heard from Cicero Action, the organization seeking to criminalize homelessness across the country, supporting the bill.
-The hearing on HB 295 will continue on Wednesday, February 19 at 1:00 PM in 506 Coverdell Legislative Office Building.

 MONTHLY FEDERAL, STATE, and LOCAL ADMINISTRATION UPDATES for ATLANTA COC